2018 Hwy 62 Art ToursFrequently Asked Questions

 How do I decide which images to submit with my application?

+Great images will entice visitors to your studio.
 Please consider the following when selecting images for our application:

 Are your images of two different, original works of art?